-5. Building the Future of Social Protection By All, For All 2.5 3.1.
-Social protection at the heart of the debate 23 3.2.
-Social protection By All - For All, the building blocks for universal social protection 24 3.2.1.
-Rights-based 25 3.2.2.
-With the effective participation of different actors 25 3.2.3.
-Based on a coherent set of measures 28 3.2.4.
-Financed through multiple, solidarity based, resources s 31 3.2.5.
-Based on a life cycle approach 35 4.
-Multiple international initiatives 38 5.
-INSP!R, the International Network for Social Protection Right s 42 s part of their efforts to realize the ILO Decent Work Agenda, WSM, ACV-CSC, CM-MC and their partner organizations in Africa, Asia, Latin-America and Belgium have been implementing a networking strategy bringing together different social movements around a shared vision on the right to social protection.
-This strategy has resulted, since 2008, in the progressive development of a thematic network on the right to social protection: INSP!R, the International Network for Social Protection Rights.
-This thematic network, connected by WSM, organizes multi-stakeholder dynamics at national, continental and international level.
+As part of its efforts to realize the ILO Decent Work Agenda, WSM and its partner organizations in Africa, Asia, Latin-America and Belgium have been implementing a networking strategy bringing together different social movements around a shared vision on the right to social protection.
+This strategy has resulted, since 2008, in the progressive development of a thematic network on the right to social protection.
+This thematic network organizes multi-stakeholder dynamics at national, continental and international level.

-This shared vision on the right to social protection is based on the will to extend social protection and on the grassroots experience and hands- on expertise of the organizations part of INSP!R. Experience and expertise they have acquired in the communities where they organize the young, the elderly, working women and men in the informal economy and in precarious employment.
-Together with them, they develop innovative mechanisms providing a range of social protection services.
-In this paper we will present several of these initiatives.
+This shared vision on the right to social protection is based on the grassroots experience and handson expertise of the organizations part of this network.
+Experience and expertise they have acquired in the communities where they organize the young, the elderly, working women and men in the informal economy and in precarious employment.
+Together with them, they develop innovative mechanisms providing a range of social protection services .
+In this brochure we will present several of these initiatives.